MagOkolo/Garcia-Lazaro-et-al-Formality-and-Segmentation-in-Emerging-Economy-Labour-Markets-The-Case-of-Mexico/README.md

 ## How to Replicate the Results

 The file `run_new_clustering_mexico_baseline.m` executes the other .m files in the folder.
-- new_mexico_data contains excerpts from the ENOE dataset, cleaned and converted into binary format for the characteristics used in the clustering analysis.
+- 'new_mexico_data.xlsx' contains excerpts from the ENOE dataset, cleaned and converted into binary format for the characteristics used in the clustering analysis.
-- "cluster_2_8" runs k-medoid clusters from 2 to 8
+- 'cluster_2_8' runs k-medoid clusters from 2 to 8
 -